 Uniform Required Uniform Unacceptable Blazer & Students must wear the school blazer.
-In Cardigans, crew neck, sweatshirts or Jumper addition students can chose to wear a alternative neck jumpers are not navy blue, unbranded V-neck jumper acceptable.
+In Cardigans, crew neck, sweatshirts or Jumper addition, students can choose to wear a alternative neck jumpers are not navy blue, unbranded V-neck jumper acceptable.
 Hoodies are not acceptable. under the school blazer.
-Trousers Students may wear charcoal grey Jeans, leggings, chinos, joggers or other trousers or knee-length shorts.
-These informal styles of trousers or shorts are not must be of a formal/ tailored style that acceptable.
-Visible logos or brand names holds a crease.
-Belts, if worn, must be are not permitted.
-Baggy shorts, board plain black. shorts or casual styles are not allowed.
-Skirt Students may wear the schools charcoal Tight or stretchy skirts, skirts with splits, · grey branded skirts of an appropriate informal styles, styles other than the school length (at least 20"), worn at knee level skirt are not acceptable. with no splits.
+Trousers Students may wear dark grey trousers or Jeans, leggings, chinos, joggers or other knee-length shorts.
+These must be of a informal styles of trousers or shorts are not formal/ tailored style that holds a crease. acceptable.
+Visible logos or brand names Belts, if worn, must be plain black. are not permitted.
+Baggy shorts, board shorts or casual styles are not allowed.
+Skirt Students may wear the school's dark Tight or stretchy skirts, skirts with splits, grey branded skirts of an appropriate informal styles, styles other than the school length (at least 20"), worn at knee level skirt are not acceptable. with no splits.
 The school has a standard skirt available from our suppliers.
 Shirt Plain blue, long or short sleeved with a Informal styles of shirt or those with logos colour.
 Worn tucked in. are not permitted.
 Tie Clip on school tie, in the house colours.
-Other colours or styles of tie are not permitted.
+Other colours or styles of tie are not · permitted.
 Shoes Plain black shoes or plain black canvas/ No visible logos or markings of any colour trainer style school shoes with black are allowed.
-High heels and boots are not laces (where required).
+High heels and boots are not - laces (where required).
 The shoe must appropriate.
-Strappy or loose styles or flip cover the foot and be secure when worn. flops are not allowed.
+Strappy or loose styles or flip cover the foot and be secure when worn. flops are not allowed. cover the loot and be secure when worn. hops are not allowed.
 Socks/ tights Plain black socks without logos or markings or black tights (at least 40 Denier).
 Black tights must be worn with the school skirt throughout the Autumn and Spring Terms or as informed by the school.
 Ripped tights are not acceptable.
-PE Kit The school PE shirt, skort or shorts, and school PE socks are required.
-Students may wear the schools PE leggings and tracksuit bottoms as an alternative to skorts or shorts.
+PE Kit The school PE shirt, shorts and school PE socks are required.
+Students may wear the schools PE leggings and tracksuit bottoms as an alternative to shorts.
 Students have the option to wear the school PE hoody and PE tracksuit.
 Trainers: must be suitable for indoor and outdoor use with a white, non- marking sole.
 In the Autumn and Spring Term, students will also need suitable footwear for football and rugby.
 Students may wear a black or navy base layer under their PE kit.
 This is optional.
-The PE skort is being phased out during the 2022/23 academic year and will not be part of the uniform from September 2023.
 Jewellery A wrist watch, one pair of small stud earrings, and one small plain ring are allowed.
 No other jewellery or visible piercings are allowed.
 'Smart' watches, bracelets, bangles, necklaces and other jewellery are not permitted.
 Facial, tongue and other body piercings are not allowed.
 Tattoos are not allowed.
+Make Up We prefer that students do not wear make up to school.
+If make up is worn it must be discreet and natural in appearance.

-Make Up We prefer that students do not wear Heavy make up which is obvious and make up to school.
-If make up is worn it indiscrete is not allowed.
-Nail varnish must be discreet and natural in and/or false nails are not allowed. appearance.
 Hair Hair must be smart and worn in a Dyed hair with colours outside the natural Style conventional style and should be a range is not acceptable, nor is hair of more single, natural colour. than one colour.
 Extreme hair styles are not allowed.
 The definition of an extreme hairstyle is at the discretion of the Headteacher.
 Coats, Coats, hats, scarves and other outdoor layers should not be worn inside the school hats, building.
 Lockers are available for student use to store outside clothing. scarves Condition All uniform items must be clean and in good order.
 Ripped or dirty uniform is not acceptable.